 To help maintain your horse’s health, we offer a variety of services that can be tailored to the individual horse.
 These include immunizations, dentistry, parasite control, nutritional consultation, lameness evaluation, and the treatment of any other medical conditions or injuries.
+A leading ambulatory Wisconsin Equine clinic, we offer comprehensive preventative care customized for our patients.

 Are you looking to buy a horse?
 Getting a thorough veterinary examination before purchasing your next horse can help ensure that your new mount is healthy and sound, as well as alert you to any preexisting conditions or problems that may require additional management in the future.